kklein/kklein.github.io/content/posts/2023-04-23-100_dollars_worth.md

 In summary, we have a way of determining the duration of saving $H$, given a savings goal $g$.

-Let us now bridge continue this exercise, taking additional expenditures into account.
+Having figured out how much we save in a given duration and how long we need to save for a given savings goal if all goes according to plan, let us now continue this exercise, taking additional expenditures into account.

 ### How much is 100 USD in USD?